diogopribeiro/Limn/README.md

 All contributions are welcome!
 You can open a discussion first if you wish to talk about some topic prior to the development and submission.
 Please try to match the existing code style if you open a PR.

+## Related projects

+Some concepts and ideas in this library expand on the excellent [swift-custom-dump](https://github.com/pointfreeco/swift-custom-dump) by [@pointfreeco](https://github.com/pointfreeco).

 ## License